Developing Business Acumen – Lead to a Good Outcome

 - Be very tactical and really oriented.

-When business acumen becomes people’s need, it usually comes in two ways.
+When developing business acumen becomes people’s need, it usually comes in two ways.
 The first is that you don’t seem to know enough about business.
 This means some of the suggestions you make are not practical.
 It may also mean what you are suggesting is known not to work and you are not aware.

 The second is that you don’t know enough about this particular business and industry.
-That usually means you don’t understand the agenda, issues and concerns of the people inside their organization and you make comments and have suggestions that don’t match their priorities.
+That usually means you don’t understand the agenda, issues, and concerns of the people inside their organization and you make comments and have suggestions that don’t match their priorities.
 Your contributions are limited because you don’t have a broader view.
 Unless you associate with them, they’re not going to pay attention to you.

 - Read The Right Periodicals – Reading the right publications will probably teach you most of what you need to know about business in general on a continuous basis.
 Subscribe and begin to scan those publications regularly.
 Try to see issues that relate to your business.